Benjamin Peirce (librarian)

-Benjamin Peirce (30 September 1778 – 26 July 1831) was librarian of the Harvard Library from 1826 to 1831.
+Benjamin Peirce (30 September 1778 – 26 July 1831) was a librarian of the Harvard Library from 1826 to 1831.

 Early life and education

-Peirce, born in Salem, 30 September 1778, was the son of Jerahmeel and Sarah (Ropes) Peirce.
+Peirce was born in Salem at 30 September 1778.
+He was the son of Jerahmeel and Sarah (Ropes) Peirce.
 After graduating from Harvard College at the head of the class of 1801, he returned to Salem and entered the India trade with his father.
 He was a representative to the Massachusetts General Court from Salem for several years and a Massachusetts State Senator from Essex County in 1811.

 Career

-But neither a mercantile nor a political life fully satisfied him and he was glad to accept in 1826 the position of Librarian at Harvard.
-He at once set about the preparation of a catalogue of the Library which was published in 1830-31 in four volumes : the first two containing an alphabetical catalogue by authors, the third a systematic index, and the fourth a catalogue of maps.
+Neither mercantile nor political life satisfied Peirce.
+In 1826 he accepted the position of Librarian at Harvard.
+He oversaw preparation of a catalogue of the Library which was published in 1830-31 in four volumes: the first two containing an alphabetical catalogue by authors, the third a systematic index, and the fourth a catalogue of maps.